 Neurological Surgery and Neurobiology

-Dr. Friedlander is Chairman of the Department of Neurological Surgery and UPMC endowed professor of neurological surgery and neurobiology at the University of Pittsburgh School of Medicine.
+Dr. Friedlander is Chairman of the Department of Neurological Surgery and UPMC distinguished professor of neurological surgery and neurobiology at the University of Pittsburgh School of Medicine.
 Clinically, he focuses on the operative management of complex cerebrovascular disorders and brain tumors.
 Before joining UPMC, Dr. Friedlander was professor of neurosurgery at Harvard Medical School and vice chairman of neurosurgery and associate director of cerebrovascular surgery at Brigham and Women’s Hospital in Boston, among other academic and clinical roles.